-Professor Jay Famiglietti is a hydrologist, a professor of Earth System Science and of Civil and Environmental Engineering at the University of Saskatchewan.
+Professor Jay Famiglietti is 150 Research Chair in Hydrology and Remote Sensing, and Director of the Global Institute for Water Security at the University of Saskatchewan.
 He is also the executive director of the University of Saskatchewan Global Institute for Water Security and will serve as a Professor in the School of Environment and Sustainability and in the Department of Geography and Planning.
 Previously he was a hydrologist and the Senior Water Scientist at the NASA Jet Propulsion Laboratory at the California Institute of Technology.
 He was appointed to the Santa Ana Regional Water Quality Control Board by California Governor Jerry Brown.

 At NASA Professor Famiglietti’s research group investigated how the water cycle and freshwater resources are being impacted by climate change.
 They developed advanced computer models and used satellite remote sensing to track water availability around the globe.
 Famiglietti’s work has been incorporated into several of the world’s leading global climate models, the complex numerical simulators used to predict and understand global change, and that provide the basis for assessment of future climate in the IPCC reports.
 He and his students pioneered methods using data from NASA’s Gravity Recovery and Climate Experiment (GRACE) mission to identify groundwater depletion in the world’s major aquifers.
 Their work highlighted unsustainable rates of groundwater use around globe - from the Central Valley and the High Plains aquifers in the United States, to the Middle East, India, China and Australia.